-A total funding of up to approx. DKK 50 million for Organic RDD 8 is available in 2022.
+A total funding of up to approx. DKK 50 million for Organic RDD 9 is available in 2023.

-The funds available for this application round have been made available to the GUDP as part of the political agreement on the allocation of the research reserve funds for 20225.
+The funds available for this application round have been made available to the GUDP as part of the political agreement on the allocation of the research reserve funds for 20235.
 The funds are earmarked for organic farming and food systems and are implemented in a collaboration between GUDP and ICROFS (International Centre for Research in Organic Food Systems).
 Within the framework of GUDP - the legal basis and GUDP's strategy 2019-2022 - this application round is targeted at selected challenges within organic food production, and the call and application material have been adapted accordingly.

 This call covers applications for research projects including development and/or demonstration (NOT pure research projects).
 Projects may apply for a total grant of DKK 250,000 to DKK 8 million - projects applying for less than DKK 8 million are very welcome!
-At least 80 percent of the funding is earmarked for projects with a business plan (Type 1 - is described on page 8), while up to 20 percent of the funding may be used for projects focusing on the contribution of organic farming to public goods without a business plan (Type 2 - is described on page 8).
+The funding may be used for projects with a business plan (Type 1 - is described on page 8), and for projects focusing on the contribution of organic farming to public goods without a business plan (Type 2 - is described on page 8).
 The final distribution of funds will depend on the submitted applications.